svelte-pilot/svelte-pilot/README.md

 #### Order of Hook Execution
 1. Navigation is triggered.
-2. `beforeLeave` hooks in the outgoing `RouterView` configurations are called.
+2. `beforeLeave` hooks in the outgoing `View` configurations are called.
 3. `beforeCurrentRouteLeave` hooks registered via `router.on('beforeCurrentRouteLeave', hook)` are called.
 4. `beforeChange` hooks registered via `router.on('beforeChange', hook)` are called.
-5. `beforeEnter` hooks in the incoming `RouterView` configurations and `beforeEnter` hooks exported from the context module (`<script context="module">`) of sync Svelte components are called.
+5. `beforeEnter` hooks in the incoming `View` configurations and `beforeEnter` hooks exported from the context module (`<script context="module">`) of sync Svelte components are called.
 6. `beforeEnter` hooks exported from the context module of async Svelte components are called.
 7. `update` hooks registered via `router.on('update', hook)` are called.